 Getting Around Lake Tahoe

-Tahoe Area Regional Transit (TART) operates frequent bus routes on Lake Tahoe's northern and western shores between Tahoma and Incline Village as well as five daily shuttles to Truckee from Tahoe City.
-Buses run every 30 minutes to an hour from 6 a.m. to 7 p.m., depending on the route.
-There are no night buses, so you have to keep a close eye on the time if you're out on the slopes or the trails.
-One-way fares cost $1.75, or if you're planning to rely on public transit throughout your trip, you can save money by purchasing a day pass ($3.50), a 10-ride pass ($14) or a 14-day pass ($30).
+Tahoe Truckee Area Regional Transit (TART) operates frequent bus routes on Lake Tahoe's northern and western shores between Tahoma and Incline Village as well as five daily shuttles to Truckee from Tahoe City.
+Buses run every 30 minutes to an hour from 6:30 a.m. to 6:30 p.m. daily, depending on the route.
+One-way fares cost $1.75.
+If you're planning to rely on public transit throughout your trip, you can save money by purchasing a 24-hour pass ($3.50), a 10-ride pass ($14) or a 14-day pass ($30).
 There is also a free night bus that stops at TART stops between the Squaw Valley Clock Tower and Crystal Bay between 7 p.m. and 2 a.m.

-Many of the casinos, motels and ski areas in South Lake Tahoe are connected by a few tour shuttles operated by companies such as BlueGo Services and Discover Lake Tahoe (fares depend on the company and the destination).
+Many of the casinos, motels and ski areas in South Lake Tahoe are connected by a few tour shuttles operated by companies, such as Discover Lake Tahoe (fares depend on the company and the destination).
 However, there is a more cost-effective way to travel: Three of the ski areas (the Heavenly Ski Resort, the Kirkwood Mountain Resort and the Sierra-at-Tahoe) also run free shuttles between the slopes and hotels in South Lake Tahoe.

-Several companies offer water transportation around the South Lake Tahoe region.
-The South Shore Water Shuttle operates a regular route between the Lakeside Marina and the Camp Richardson Resort (making a stop at the Timber Cove Marina along the way), while the M.S.
-Dixie II provides free service from the casino area.
+The seasonal South Shore Water Taxi operates a regular route between the Lakeside Marina and the Camp Richardson Resort (making a stop at the Timber Cove Marina along the way).
+Round-trip tickets cost $25 for adults; round-trip fare for kids costs $15.